KhushalM/PodNotes/README.md

 ### AWS Production Mode

+*Note: This architecture uses ChromaDB deployed alongside the backend (e.g., on EC2 or ECS) for vector storage, simplifying the stack compared to previous OpenSearch integration.*

 ```
-┌─────────────┐    ┌─────────────┐    ┌───────────────┐
+┌─────────────┐    ┌──────────────────────────────┐    ┌───────────────┐
-│             │    │             │    │    AWS S3     │
+│             │    │     Backend (FastAPI/ECS)    │    │    AWS S3     │
-│   Frontend  │    │   Backend   │    │  (Audio &     │
+│   Frontend  │    │ + Whisper + ChromaDB + LLM   │    │  (Audio &     │
-│  (React/TS) │◄───┤   (FastAPI) │◄───┤   Transcript  │
+│  (React/TS) │◄───┤                              │◄───┤   Transcript  │
 │             │    │                              │    │   Storage)    │
-└─────────────┘    └─────────────┘    └───────────────┘
+└─────────────┘    └──────────────────────────────┘    └───────────────┘
-                          │                   ▲
+                                      │
-                          ▼                   │
+                                      ▼
-                   ┌─────────────┐    ┌───────────────┐
+                               ┌─────────────┐
-                   │ AWS DynamoDB│    │ AWS OpenSearch│
+                               │ AWS DynamoDB│
-                   │ (Metadata   │    │ (Vector       │
+                               │ (Metadata   │
-                   │  Storage)   │    │  Storage)     │
+                               │  Storage)   │
-                   └─────────────┘    └───────────────┘
+                               └─────────────┘
 ```

+### Backend Service Structure

+The backend logic is organized into services within the `backend/services/` directory:

+- `aws_service.py`: Handles interactions with AWS services like S3 and DynamoDB.
+- `chromadb_service.py`: Manages vector storage and retrieval using ChromaDB for the RAG system.
+- `langchain_service.py`: Orchestrates language model interactions (transcription, summarization, Q&A) using LangChain.
+- `ollama_service.py`: Provides specific integration points for Ollama models if used.

 ## How RAG Works in PodNotes

-PodNotes uses Retrieval-Augmented Generation (RAG) to provide accurate answers to questions about podcast content:
+PodNotes uses a standard **Retrieval-Augmented Generation (RAG)** approach to provide accurate answers to questions about podcast content:

 1. **Document Processing**:
-   - Podcast audio is transcribed to text
+   - Podcast audio is transcribed to text using Whisper.
-   - Text is split into smaller chunks
+   - Text is split into smaller chunks.
-   - Each chunk is converted to a vector embedding
+   - Each chunk is converted to a vector embedding.
+   - Vector embeddings and transcript metadata are stored in **ChromaDB**.
+   - Original audio files and structured transcripts are stored in S3 (AWS) or locally.
+   - Podcast metadata (like summaries) is stored in DynamoDB (AWS) or locally.

 2. **Storage**:
-   - Vector embeddings are stored in OpenSearch (AWS) or ChromaDB (local)
+   - Vector embeddings are stored in ChromaDB.
-   - Metadata and references are stored in DynamoDB
+   - Metadata and references are stored in DynamoDB.

 3. **Retrieval**:
-   - When a question is asked, it's converted to a vector embedding
+   - When a question is asked, it's converted to a vector embedding.
-   - Similar chunks from the transcript are retrieved based on vector similarity
+   - Similar chunks from the transcript are retrieved based on vector similarity.
-   - Retrieved chunks provide context for the LLM
+   - Retrieved chunks provide context for the LLM.

 4. **Generation**:
-   - The LLM generates an answer using the retrieved context
+   - The LLM generates an answer using the retrieved context.
-   - The system maintains conversation history for follow-up questions
+   - The system maintains conversation history for follow-up questions.

 ## Advanced Speaker Diarization with DOVER-Lap